8.1 – The Engulfing Pattern

 8.3 – The bearish engulfing pattern

-The bearish engulfing pattern is a two candlestick pattern which appears at the top end of the trend, thus making it a bearish pattern.
+The bearish engulfing pattern is a two candlestick pattern that appears at the top end of the trend, making it a bearish pattern.
 The thought process remains very similar to the bullish engulfing pattern, except one has to think about it from a shorting perspective.

 Take a look at the chart below, the two candles that make up the bearish engulfing pattern is encircled.
 You will notice:

-- The idea is to short the index or the stock in order to capitalize on the expected downward slide in prices
+- The idea is to short the index or the stock to capitalize on the expected downward slide in prices.

 The trade set up would be as follows:

-- The risk averse will initiate the trade on the day after P2 only after ensuring that the day is a red candle day
+- The risk-averse will initiate the trade on the day after P2 only after ensuring that it is a red candle day.

 Take a look at the chart below of Ambuja Cements.
 There are two bearish engulfing patterns formed.
-The first pattern on the chart (encircled, starting from left) did not work in favor of a risk taker.
-However the risk averse would have completely avoided taking the trade.
-The second bearish engulfing pattern would have been profitable for both the risk taker and the risk averse.
+The first pattern on the chart (encircled, starting from left) did not favour a risk-taker.
+However, the risk-averse would have completely avoided taking the trade.
+The second bearish engulfing pattern would have been profitable for both the risk taker and the risk-averse.

 The OHLC data for the bearing engulfing pattern (encircled at the top end of the chart) is as below: